AIFAIT/frontend/README.md

 - Usage: The Tool interface is used in the AIToolsList component and other related components to define the shape of the AI tool data.

 ## Future State Architecture
 The AI Tools Website will undergo a significant transformation to incorporate advanced technologies and services, enhancing its capabilities and scalability.
-The future state architecture will leverage Google Cloud Platform (GCP) for its robust data engineering solutions and intuitive UI, along with Firebase, Cloud SQL, Prisma, GraphQL, Apollo, Langchain, Steamship, Cloud Run (Docker), Google Kubernetes Engine (Kubernetes), and pub-sub event-driven processes to create a robust and efficient enterprise-level application.
+The future state architecture will leverage Google Cloud Platform (GCP) for its robust AI, data science, machine learning, and data engineering solutions.
+Along with Auth0, Cloud SQL, Prisma, GraphQL, Apollo, Langchain, Steamship, Cloud Storage, Cloud Run (Docker), Google Kubernetes Engine (Kubernetes), and pub-sub event-driven processes to create a robust and efficient enterprise-level application.

 ### Non-Technical Overview
 The future state of the AI Tools Website will provide a highly scalable and resilient platform that can handle a large number of concurrent users and data processing tasks.
 It will integrate with various cloud services and AI frameworks to deliver advanced features and functionality, such as real-time updates, serverless computing, and intelligent automation.